Skip to main content

 FormatHardcover (trade)

-Key pointDell paperback original, 1977; first printing stated / identified by the printing code on…
+Key pointDell paperback original, 1977; the true first edition, identified by the first-printing code in the descending printing line on the…

 The points of issue